emoss08/Trenova/readme.md

 Then there is pre-assignments....

-**Disclaimer:**

-It is essential to note that the utilization of Metronics from <b>Keenthemes</b> on Monta's frontend is not permitted without a valid license.
-This template is proprietary and requires proper authorization to be utilized.
-Any unauthorized usage may lead to legal consequences, and it is the sole responsibility of the end-user to obtain the necessary license before utilizing the Metronics template. <b>Monta LLC.</b> will not be held accountable for any violations or illegal usage of the Metronics template without proper authorization.
-To purchase a license for <b>Metronic</b> by <b>Keenthemes</b>, please visit <https://1.envato.market/EA4JP>.
-For further information on Keenthemes, please visit <https://keenthemes.com/>.

 ### Developer Features

 Monta incorporates a number of developer-friendly features that make it easy to customize and extend the system to suit your